 While machines can perform certain underwriting tasks to speed the insurance process, human underwriters’ experience, knowledge and expertise remain invaluable components of augmented underwriting programs.
 But how can underwriters best engage with rapid advances in data science and technology?
 As companies seek to automate aspects of their underwriting programs, it is important for underwriters to have a baseline of knowledge for what is ahead and to help navigate any potential barriers to successful implementation.

 Progress seems to be occurring quickly, especially in the wake of the COVID-19 pandemic’s disruption of traditional processes.
 There are many exciting things happening in the area of data technology, and the potential impact on underwriting is just beginning to be realized.

 Yet with something as complicated as a facultative application, for example, machines cannot mirror the complex evaluation that highly skilled underwriters must complete.
-Facultative cases, almost by definition, have inconsistencies and nuances to consider, and require in-depth knowledge of complex medical conditions in order to approve and assign a risk class.
-Such cases often demand painstaking review of complex and sometimes conflicting pieces of information using comprehensive knowledge and nuanced judgement only possible by a human.
+Facultative cases, almost by definition, have inconsistencies and nuances to consider and require in-depth knowledge of complex medical conditions in order to approve and assign a risk class.
+Such cases often demand a painstaking review of complex and sometimes conflicting pieces of information using comprehensive knowledge and nuanced judgment only possible by a human.

 Figure 1.
 The Underwriting Process Augmented by an AI Engine.
 A set of application documents is preprocessed by an AI engine that sorts and optimizes the documents for the downstream underwriting process.